Browse or search our FAQS below - if you can't find the answer to your question do get in touch

 A wooden floor is best for dancing.
 However a portable disco dance floor laid over carpet is usually not large enough for ceilidh dancing and can cause people to trip as they dance over the edges, so it may be better to go without.
 For marquees on a lawn, some form of flooring is usually needed, at least for the band, with hard flooring being preferable to matting (as this is usually made up of separate pieces tacked together, dancers easily catch their feet in the loose joins and fall).

 We don't get hung up on what the difference is, say, between 'ceilidh' and 'barn dance' (you probably won't notice any), we just aim to do fun dances you'll enjoy.
-But if you'd like a focus on a particular tradition or style, just ask.
+But if you'd like a focus on a particular tradition or style, or to include any specific dances, just ask.
 For instance, we can provide a whole evening of traditional Scottish ceilidh - Gay Gordons, Dashing White Sergeant, Strip the Willow (Orcadian and/or normal variants), Cumberland Square Eight, Canadian (Highland) Barn Dance etc.

 Typically we might start with Buttered Peas (a simple Northumbrian dance for 2 couple sets where you and your partner dance with a different couple each time) and Virginia Reel (a longways set dance popular in both Scottish & English traditions).
 Common dances to end the evening with are Riverside Jig (a modern Scottish dance) and Circassian Circle (a traditional way to end Scottish ceilidhs; for weddings we have a customised variant that features the bridal couple in the middle of the circle).